-JAKARTA/KUALA LUMPUR, July 16 (Reuters) - For decades, Indonesia has shipped out tanker loads of raw palm oil for processing into higher value cooking oil and margarine in Rotterdam, Mumbai and Kuala Lumpur.
+JAKARTA/KUALA LUMPUR (Reuters) - For decades, Indonesia has shipped out tanker loads of raw palm oil for processing into higher value cooking oil and margarine in Rotterdam, Mumbai and Kuala Lumpur.

 Now, the world's No. 1 producer of the edible oil is seeing a more than $2.5 billion wave of investment to build a refining industry that will double its capacity and mean it could supply the entire needs of Asia's top food consumers - India and China.

-A Reuters survey of 30 firms operating in Indonesia - from the world's biggest listed palm oil firm Wilmar to conglomerate Unilever - shows plans to nearly double refining capacity to 43 million tonnes of palm oil, or 80 percent of total world output.
+A Reuters survey of 30 firms operating in Indonesia - from the world's biggest listed palm oil firm Wilmar to conglomerate Unilever - shows plans to nearly double refining capacity to 43 million metric tonnes (47.39 million tons) of palm oil, or 80 percent of total world output.

 "The government is sending a clear message - to survive, you need a refinery.
 So the palm oil firms are putting their money out and following the big guys in the industry who have already done so," said Thomas Mielke, an analyst at industry publication Oil World.

 "There is the threat of over capacity.
 But palm oil firms with the whole supply chain behind them, we are talking about having plantations to mills and ports, will be the kings."